RoninTech/ta-helper/content/_index.md

 description: ""
 ---

-On February 28th, 2017 we left Calgary, Canada on a one way ticket to Thailand after selling our house and most of our possessions and retiring.
+On February 28th, 2017 we left Calgary, Canada on a one way ticket to South East Asia after selling our house and most of our possessions and retiring early.
 After a lot of preparation it was the start of a massive ongoing adventure.
 This is how long ago our adventure started:

 <!DOCTYPE html>
 <html lang="en">